-What are the other legal requirements?
+What are the other legal requirements for settlement agreements?

-• The agreement must be in writing
+• The settlement agreement must be in writing.

 Generally, the first £30,000 of a termination payment is free of tax and national insurance contributions (NICs) with the balance subject to tax (but not employer or employee NICs).
 However, there are a number of exceptions.
-One of the exceptions is a sum corresponding to earnings the employee would have received for notice.
+One of the exceptions is a sum corresponding to earnings for notice is subject to tax and NIC deductions.

 Normally the employer contributes towards the employee’s legal costs for obtaining legal advice on a settlement agreement.
 There is no legal requirement for the employer to contribute but it is common practice.
 A contribution could, for instance, be in the region of £300 to £750 plus VAT but there is no set fee.
 If further legal costs are incurred usually the employee would have to cover the shortfall unless the employer agrees to increase the contribution.